freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-042.md

 ## Description
 <section id='description'>

+That worked, but there is still a little space on the right of the price.

-Next, position the other `p` elements to be on the same line with no space between them.
+You could keep trying various percentages for the widths.
+Instead,  simply move the price `p` element to be on the same line and make sure there is no space between them.

 </section>